 Blue Green Infrastructures (BGI) increase the resilience of urban and rural landscapes, integrating their core functions with natural features and processes.
 Hurdles exist in the process of translating BGI-related knowledge and data from science to practice, and a tool that facilitates this transfer is still missing.
-We conducted a research in collaboration with a team of partner organizations (JNCC, IFLA Europe, BiodivERsA, and NRW), to pinpoint key preliminary knowledge to design such a tool, and collected our key findings in a report downloadable on this page.
+We conducted research in collaboration with a team of partner organizations (JNCC, IFLA Europe, BiodivERsA, and NRW) to pinpoint critical preliminary knowledge to design such a tool.
+We collected our key findings in a report downloadable on this page.

-To address this deficit, we envision the development of a practical guidance manual for BGI.
-The aim of the BGI Manual is to support a number of target groups in enhancing their understanding of state of the art knowledge on these infrastructures, as well as its practical application.
-The project sets out to reach policymakers and decision makers in regional and local area development, project managers responsible for delivering strategic infrastructure, designers, and construction managers.
+To address this deficit, we envision developing a practical guidance manual for BGI.
+The manual aims to support several target groups in enhancing their understanding of state-of-the-art knowledge on this infrastructure and addressing its practical application.
+The project aims to reach policymakers and decision-makers in regional and local area development, project managers responsible for delivering strategic infrastructure, designers, and construction managers.

 Read through the details on the research in the extended version of the Report, together with the Executive Summary.